sethreidnz/react-introduction-tutorial/02-First-Component.md

 )

 ```
-Instead of rendering our `Hello World` content directly in our `ReactDOM.render()` call we have now imported `App` from
+Instead of rendering our `Hello World` content directly in my `ReactDOM.render()` I am telling ReactDOM to render the `App` component
-our newly created file `App.js`.
-This file looks like this:
+exported from `src/App.js`.
+This is our root component and it looks like this:

 ```
 import React, { Component } from 'react'